SAP-samples/cloud-sf-extension-cap-sample/mission/cicd/README.md

    git remote add origin <copied Git repository url.git>
    ```

-10. Push the commit with project contents to this GitHub Repository.
+10. Push the commit with project contents to the default branch of this GitHub repository.
+Check in your GitHub repository if your default branch is master or main.

    ```
-   git push -u origin master
+   git push -u origin main
    ```

-11. When prompted, enter your GitHub username and Ppassword (or token).
+11. When prompted, enter your GitHub username and Password (or token).

     ![Git Commit](./images/gitPushRepository.png)